-Fines (Article 49a CartA).
+Fines (article 49a CartA).
 Such sanctions are always imposed against the company and not against the employees.
-Regarding the legal costs, the CartA does not provide a solution.
+Regarding the legal costs, CartA does not provide a solution.
 Therefore, the companies are free to fund any legal costs for their employees.

 Selective sanctions for individuals (Article 54 CartA).
-Those sanctions need to be paid by the convicted person individually.
+Such sanctions need to be paid by the convicted person individually.